mohantypunit/mohantypunit.github.io/index.md

 ---
 ## AI Projects (Latest)

-### KI-gestützte Risikoanalyse aus Unternehmensdokumenten
+### AI-supported riskanalysis from company documents

 *Description*: I built an AI-based system for automated risk analysis that processes contracts, shareholder structures, and annual financial statements.
 The system extracts relevant information, answers predefined risk questions, and generates an editable risk matrix with direct source references (audit trail) to the original documents.